ashleyw/phrasie/README.md

     # ["Palestinians hope", 1, 2]]

 By default the results are filtered to remove words/phrases which occur less than 3 times, or have a word-count of less than 2.
-Here's how you would modify it:
+Here's how you'd modify it:

 `extractor = TermExtractor.new(:filter => {:strength => 2, :occur => 3})`